warmCabin/mm2_flicker_ender/readme.md

    -h, --help            Show this help message and exit.
    --order {canonical,recommended},
         -o {canonical,recommended}
-                         Sprite drawing order. canonical = what the game does. recommended = tweaks to fix certain overlapping issues
+                         Sprite drawing order. canonical = what the game does. recommended = tweaks to fix certain overlapping issues.
+If unspecified, will be chosen based on shuffle.
    --shuffle {alternating,cyclic,none},
           -s {alternating,cyclic,none}
                          What type of sprite shuffling to use.
 The real game code uses alternating. (default: alternating) --oam-limit <num sprites>,
             -l <num sprites>
                          Limit for the imitation OAM.
-64 is the NES default, infinite is the flicker_ender default.
+Will be infinite if unspecified (recommended).
+64 is the NES default.
 Use this if you want to make flicker worse!
    --disable-i-frame-flicker, -i
-                         Whether Mega Man and bosses should flicker on and off during i-frames --debug, -d           Enable debug mode.
+                         Whether Mega Man and bosses should flicker during i-frames --debug, -d           Enable debug mode.
 Offset rendering and draw some info to the screen --verbose, -v         Enable verbose printing, up to 3 levels.
 WARNING: very slow!
 ```